ahoymarcus/nextjs-myjs-tech-blog/articles/advanced-git-2022-02-14.md

 So, to deal with the task the article propose the use of the command merge with the flag **-s**: **git merge -s ours-obsolete-branch**, that would merge the branch into the current branch, but completely discard the changes.

+###### Don't Use Pull or Fetch Requests without Branch Argument

+Both articles, [Commit Often, Perfect Later, Publish Once: Git Best Practices - Seth Robertson](https://sethrobertson.github.io/GitBestPractices/#misc) and [Why should not use git pull? - StackOverflow](https://stackoverflow.com/questions/70844730/why-should-not-use-git-pull), bring some aspects of working with **git pull** and **git fetch**.

+And they also bring point on how the automatized pace of **git pull** and a broad context of using **origin master/main** can result in some difficulties:

+`No doubt there is a good use case for, say, git pull origin master or whatever, but I have yet to understand it.
+What I do understand is that every time I have seen someone use it, it has ended in tears.` [Commit Often, Perfect Later, Publish Once: Git Best Practices - Seth Robertson](https://sethrobertson.github.io/GitBestPractices/#misc)

 ###### Make Customizations to Your Own GIT Toolbox

 According to the article [Git Best Practices: Workflow Guidelines](https://www.lullabot.com/articles/git-best-practices-workflow-guidelines), GIT is also very flexible working much like a Unix shell, what gives plenty of room to custom configuration, starting with the configuration file at the users home directory: **~/.gitconfig**.